masasam/emacs-helm-tramp/README.md

 If you want to specify multiple user name list to connect with docker-tramp.

 	(setq helm-tramp-docker-user '("username1" "username2" "username3" "username4"))

+If you want to change initial directory when connecting with /sudo:root@localhost:.

+	(setq helm-tramp-localhost-directory "/root")

 [melpa-link]: http://melpa.org/#/helm-tramp
 [melpa-badge]: http://melpa.org/packages/helm-tramp-badge.svg